-Wireless memory card maker Eye-Fi announced an expansion of its product line last week, adding location tagging and the ability to upload images through public hot spots.
+Burlingame, Calif. — Wireless memory card maker Eye-Fi announced an expansion of its product line today, adding location tagging and the ability to upload images through public hotspots.

-All the new cards will be offered in the SD form factor and contain 2GB of storage.
+All of the new cards will offered in the SD form factor and contain 2GB worth of storage.

-Using Skyhook's global Wi-Fi positioning system, the new Eye-Fi Explore card can determine where a photo has been captured and add a "location tag" to the image.
-The tag is saved and uploaded with the photo and can be used on Web sites that support geo-tagging, such as Flickr and Picasa Web Albums.
-It can also be used in desktop applications that support geo-tags, said Jef Holove, CEO.
+Using Skyhook’s global Wi-Fi positioning system, the new Eye-Fi Explore card can determine where a photo has been captured and add a “location tag” to the image.
+The tag is saved and uploaded with the photo and can be used on Web sites, such as Flickr and Picasa Web Albums, that support geo-tagging.
+It can also be used on desktop applications that support geo-tags, said Jef Holove, CEO.

 For geo-tagging to work, the Explore card must be within Skyhook’s coverage area.
 The current coverage area comprises “70 percent of the U.S., Canadian and Australian populations;” the top 50 metropolitan areas of Europe; and “70 percent of the population in Germany, France and the U.K.,” according to Skyhook.

-Eye-Fi decided on harnessing Wi-Fi for a location-based service because unlike GPS, Wi-Fi works indoors, Holove said, adding that it was also less expensive and consumed less power than a GPS device.
+Eye Fi decided on harnessing Wi-Fi for a location-based service because unlike GPS, Wi-Fi works indoors, Holove said, noting that it was also less expensive and consumed less power than a GPS device.

-The Explore card will ship in June for $129 and will be sold with one year's worth of free Wayport access.
-When the year is up, customers will have the option to subscribe for a year's worth of Wayport access at a discounted price of $19.99, Holove said.
-Wayport offers subscriptions starting at $29.99/month with a one-year contract.
+The Explore card will retail for $129 and will be sold with one year’s worth of free Wayport access.
+When the year is up, customers will have the option to subscribe for a year’s worth of Wayport access for $19.99, Holove said.

 Lastly, Eye-Fi will offer a Home card that can wirelessly load images to a PC or Mac but not to Internet sites.
 It will retail for $79.